 “Would you like to hold him?” she asked.

 Skinny like he’d never been, I took him from her.
-Tears falling, I could feel the drug making his small body lunge just slightly, a rhythm, a steady beat, a pulsing which I would end up feeling, oddly. a few days later doing laundry, cleaning that sheet, pouring the thick Tide liquid from the big jug into the small cup when I felt the liquid coming out in soft beats.
+Tears falling, I could feel the drug making his small body lunge just slightly, a rhythm, a steady beat, a pulsing which I would end up feeling, oddly. a few days after his death.
+I was doing laundry, cleaning that sheet, pouring the thick Tide liquid from the big jug into the small cup when I felt the liquid coming out in soft beats.
 Pulse, pulse, pulse, “Is that you, Llew?”
 I wondered.

 The vet then shaved a small spot on his front paw, inserted an IV and in less than a minute, with a stethoscope in her ears, she said, “He’s gone.”

 No more litter boxes, no more shedding all over the house, no more guarding his exit at the front door.

 And what remains is me now learning the hard way that life and living are about litter boxes and dirt and shedding and fleas—me learning the hard way that pretending to not love what you love most doesn’t work.